opensearch-project/sql/docs/dev/SubQuery.md

 # Rewrite EXISTS in Nested Query

-Opendistro-sql use ElasticSearch nested query to query the nested field.
-In ElasticSearch domain, the nested query can filter the nested field based the query logic which is correspond to the [EXISTS in PartiQL](https://partiql.org/tutorial.html#use-case-checking-whether-a-nested-collection-satisfies-a-condition).
+Opendistro-sql use OpenSearch nested query to query the nested field.
+In OpenSearch domain, the nested query can filter the nested field based the query logic which is correspond to the [EXISTS in PartiQL](https://partiql.org/tutorial.html#use-case-checking-whether-a-nested-collection-satisfies-a-condition).
 It means, there could be a way to translate the EXISTS query based on the nested query.
 Let’s go though the use cases find out how to translate the SQL to DSL.

 ## Use cases

 ### **1. EXISTS**

-If the SQL doesn’t have condition in the subquery, the [ElasticSearch exists](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl-exists-query.html) could be used to translate the SQL to DSL.
+If the SQL doesn’t have condition in the subquery, the [OpenSearch exists](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl-exists-query.html) could be used to translate the SQL to DSL.

 ```
 SELECT e.name AS employeeName